-Hello!
-I've been a little MIA over the last couple of weeks, sadly not because I've been lying on a banana lounge with a cocktail and a good book but because I'm juggling (approximately) ONE MILLION projects and try as I might - and I'm trying, just ask my husband - I cannot keep all the balls in the air.
+I've been MIA over the last weeks.
+Not because I've been lying on a banana lounge with a cocktail and a good book but because I'm juggling ONE MILLION projects, and try as I might I cannot keep up.

-If you're a high N-Ach (psychology-speak for high Need for Achievement) you are no doubt familiar with the unrelenting need to set yourself bigger and bigger goals, to start new projects, to take on challenging roles and to want to control all of the things until you find yourself standing in your kitchen unable to figure out what and how to eat because you've fried your brain.
+If you have a high need for achievement (N-Ach in psychology-speak) you will be familiar with the push to set yourself big goals, to start new projects, to take on challenging roles and to want to control all of the things.
+Then one day you find yourself standing in your kitchen unable to eat because you've forgotten how.
 That's me right now.

-The biggest challenge when you're experiencing high N-Ach overwhelm - any overwhelm really - is knowing how to be less overwhelmed.
+The challenge when you're in high N-Ach overwhelm - any overwhelm - is knowing how to be less overwhelmed.
 Because you can't think straight.
 Because you've fried your brain.
 Overwhelm.

 1. Your brain gets tired and less productive when it's trying to remember everything you need to do.
 Mental lists require brain power that physical lists do not.
-Dump it out and make space for more important stuff like problem solving and idea generation.
+Dump it out and make space for more important stuff like problem solving and new ideas.

-2. Once the data is out of your head and visible, you can begin to organise it.
+2. Once the data is visible on the page you can organise it.
 If your head is spinning with a long and chaotic mental list there is no way it can calmly assess each item, prioritise and then take action.
 Those thoughts will just keep swimming around in there, bumping into one another and increasing your blood pressure.
 Write the list, read it, assess it, prioritise, make sublists, take action, relax.

 Do you brain dump regularly?
 Who reminds you to get back to basics when you're freaking out?
 And how many things are on your list?